Simon Tam: Early life and career

 Tam was born and raised in San Diego, California.
 At age 13, he started his first record label, SBG Records.

 He attended Grossmont College, Mt.
 San Jacinto College, and University of California, Riverside, where he double-majored in philosophy and religious studies.
 During this time, he started a music promotion company and was the co-owner of a vintage clothing shop in Temecula, CA called The Populuxe.
 A few months before graduating, Tam dropped out of college to join The Stivs, a punk band based in Portland, Oregon.
 While with the band, he worked on releases "T.B.I.L Revisited" and "Sweet Heartache and the Satisfaction."
 The band made a short appearance on The Price Is Right, and Bob Barker lent his voice as an introduction to their album.

 In 2004, Tam left The Stivs to form an all-Asian American members rock band.
 This eventually became the Slants, the prominent Asian American band that defined most of Tam's career.
 During most of his time in Portland, Tam worked for nonprofit organizations as a marketing director and served on the board of numerous social justice organizations.
 He also finished his college education and graduated with a Master in Business Administration from Marylhurst University in 2013, receiving the Distinguished Alum Award, and began publishing his writing.
 During this time, he co-founded the Oregon Center for Human Rights, partnered with his sister to open a restaurant, and established several other businesses.

 In 2017, he moved to Nashville, Tennessee.

 After retiring from touring with the Slants in 2019, Tam continued to endeavor in other art forms, including storytelling, theatre, composing, and art.
 In 2020, Tam was selected as an artist in residence for the UNC Process Series, debuting a work for the Remembrance and Renewal Storytelling Festival.
 In 2021, Tam and his longtime collaborator in the Slants, Joe X. Jiang, were selected artists for the Cincinnati Fringe Festival's development program and Borderlight Festival.
 That same year, Tam and Jiang composed scores for television shows streaming on the Peacock Network, including Comedy InvAsian 2.0, and the film Namba: A Japanese American's Incarceration and Life of Resistance.
 In 2022, Tam and Jiang were selected as chosen as artists for Opera Theatre of Saint Louis' New Works Collective program to develop a new groundbreaking opera based on Tam's journey to the Supreme Court.

+In 2023, Simon returned to the stage with The Slants for a series of reunion shows celebrating the release of their final record, The Band Plays On.